ballerina-platform/ballerina-lang/docs/style_guide/statements.md

 ### If Statement

-* It's recommended to have condition enclosing parentheses all the time.
+* Condition in If statement should have enclosing parentheses all the time.
 * There shouldn't be any spaces between condition expression and parentheses.
 * Statements in if block, each should block-indent on its own line.